wsular/2015-iaqcc-home-daq/outdoor/airmar/readme.md

     * Switch to 'Statistic' tab; click 'Yes' to enable statistics and restart the service. *This will not work if NTP Server Monitor is not run as an administrator.*
+    * Switch to 'Configuration' tab; enable 'Run at system start' and 'Display Icon in TrayIconBar'.

+> With 'Run at system start' enabled, the user must acknowledge a UAC prompt
+> (or disable UAC) at login after the Time Server Monitor is launched.

   [1]: http://www.airmartechnology.com/2009/about/download-software.php